Aidez notre cause.

 While evaluating the directive, we have taken into consideration the protection of human rights and fundamental freedoms to ensure that our suggestions are in line with the core values of our organization.
 Since children are an especially vulnerable group, their protection from sexual abuse is of major importance in the struggle for human rights.

-Pour lire le rapport complet, veuillez cliquer ici..
+Pour lire le rapport complet, veuillez cliquer ici.

 Related posts

-Conseil de l'EuropeConseil de l'EuropeSoumissionsSoumissions
+Conseil de l'EuropeSoumissions

-ASSEDEL Submits Observations to the Council of Europe’s Committee of Ministers Under Rule 9.2
+Letter from ASSEDEL to the Committee of Ministers

 Abonnez-vous à notre newsletter!